AccelByte/accelbyte-unreal-sdk-plugin/README.md

 #### a.
 OAuth2 Login

-Before you want to use other service, you must call `ClientLogin()` function first.
+Before you use other services, you need to call `ClientLogin()` function first.
 `ClientLogin()` function is actually OAuth2 Login to our service.
 It will login against **ClientID** and **ClientSecret** from `DefaultEngine.ini` file under `JusticeSDK` section.
 If you build Game Client and Dedicated Server, you should call this function.
 There is **no** `ServerLogin` Function.